How To Rock Your Clinical Rotations and End of Your Rotation Exams

 - Hearty granola bar or something you can snack on, on the go

-- Pocket Medical Books: EMRA Antibiotic Guide, Handbook of Internal Medicine, and Maxwell Quick Medical Reference (these may change each rotation, but I found I always utilized these)
+- Pocket Medical Books: EMRA Antibiotic Guide, Handbook of Internal Medicine, and Maxwell Quick Medical Reference (these may change each rotation, but I found I always used these)

 Where I work, we have high expectations for students, and they are certainly integrated into our Emergency Department team.
 I have had the privilege to work alongside several students from different PA programs and at different stages in their clinical years, and I’m going to share the qualities that I believe a great PA student encompasses.